 During this period, bedu (Bedouin - see p.
 14 of Political and Social Relations) and other Arab nomads from Arabia likely traveled to Qatar in rhythm with the seasons.
-Over the next several handful centuries. а small permanent settlements likely arose.
+Over the next several centuries, a handful of small permanent settlements likely arose.